the

 Conducting In-person Research

-at CCIR Lab - MIT
+at CCIR Lab in Boston

 CCIR’s PhD level lab managers will also be on site to supervise each student researcher’s project.